Health and Insurance

 • Some thieves may pose as police officiers and ask for your ID and money.
 First of all, keep in mind that a real police officier will never ask you for money.
 Ask for their white and tricolored card with “Police” in the center

-Be careful on public transportation:
+Be careful on public transport:

 • Do not leave your luggage unattended.